chenxing3/Waveman/README.md

 ## Citation

 Xing Chen, Jun Zhao, Yan-hua Chen, Wei Zhou, Alice C. Hughes.
-Automatic standardized processing and identification of tropical bat calls using deep learning approaches.
-Submitted.
+(In press) Automatic standardized processing and identification of tropical bat calls using deep learning approaches.

 ## Parts

 This repo has two components: Python scripts and a small size of data to run the algorithm.
-In addition, the trained models of BatNet provided.
+In addition, the trained models of BatNet are provided.

 ## Dependencies